creative-passport/artist-hub/README.md

 # Getting Started with Artist Hub

+## Imporant notice

+Artist Hub is a brand new project which is very early in development and **at the current stage is not ready to be used**.
+You can watch this repository to see the development process but if you try to use it now you will find most of the funcationality is not available.

+## Current Progress

+- [x] Authentication
+- [x] Docker support

 ## Configuration

 You must first create a `node_app/.env` file.
 To get started copy the sample from `node_env/.env.sample`.